Combining Checkpointing and Data Compression to Accelerate Adjoint-Based Optimization Problems: Results and discussion

-We can distinguish three different scenarios, depending on the amount of available memory. \begin{enumerate} \item If the memory is insufficient even with compression to store the entire trajectory, one can either use checkpointing only, or combine checkpointing with compression. \item If the available memory is not sufficient to store the uncompressed trajectory, but large enough to store the entire compressed trajectory, we study the two possible strategies: Either use compression only, or use checkpointing only. \item If the available system memory is large enough to hold the entire uncompressed trajectory, neither compression nor checkpointing is necessary. \end{enumerate} All three scenarios can be seen in Figure~\ref{fig:varying_memory}.
+We have now seen that the performance model from Section~\ref{sec:perf_compression} is effective at predicting the runtime of adjoint computations.
+To study the performance model, we first visualize it along the axis of available memory, comparing the predicted performance of the chosen compression scheme with the predicted performance of a Revolve-only adjoint implementation.
+This is shown in Figure~\ref{fig:varying_memory} where we can distinguish three different scenarios, depending on the amount of available memory. \begin{enumerate} \item If the memory is insufficient even with compression to store the entire trajectory, one can either use checkpointing only, or combine checkpointing with compression.
+This is the left section of the figure. \item If the available memory is not sufficient to store the uncompressed trajectory, but large enough to store the entire compressed trajectory, we compare two possible strategies: Either use compression only, or use checkpointing only.
+This is the middle section of the figure. \item If the available system memory is large enough to hold the entire uncompressed trajectory, neither compression nor checkpointing is necessary.
+This is the right section of the figure. \end{enumerate}

 The second scenario was studied in previous work~\cite{cyr2015towards}, while the combined method is also applicable to the first scenario, for which previous work has only used checkpointing without compression.

 We can identify a number of factors that make compression more likely to be beneficial compared to pure checkpointing: A very small system memory size and a large number of time steps lead to a rapidly increasing recompute factor, and compression can substantially reduce this recompute factor.
 This can be seen in Figures~\ref{fig:varying_memory} and~\ref{fig:varying_nt}.